 The 30th anniversary of the Air Max featured so many moving parts, they had it make it a month just to accommodate.

-Plus it had the best damn commercial we’ve seen in a while…
+Plus it included the best damn motion design we’ve seen in a while…

 Tinker Hatfield once said ''We don't treat shoes as apparel items only, but as part of the fabric of our time.”
 Air Max Day is a celebration of good design and good culture; of a company that knows its place in its own community, and then how to make them excited about the broader group they belong to.
 It’s why Nike’s cultural capital is still valued in the billions, and why Tinker Hatfield, 30 years later, is still considered the godfather of sneaker design.